Lomray-Software/react-native-apple-music/README.md

-# react-native-apple-music
+# Apple MusicKit for React Native

-MusicKit for RN
+A react native module for the Apple MusicKit ( [iOS](https://developer.apple.com/musickit/) )

 ## Installation